muhammadAkbar7/my-personal-website/README.md

 ### Overview

-To use, simlpy clone the github repo, open terminal in code editor and type in 'npm start'.
+To use, simply clone the github repo, open terminal in code editor and type in 'npm start'.
 The webite will launch on the local machine (address is given in the terminal).

 ## Updates